Mildred Claire Pratt

 Mildred Claire Pratt (1921–1995) was an artist, poet and editor.
-She was born in Toronto, the only child of Edwin John Pratt and Viola Leone Whitney Pratt.
+She was born in Toronto on March 18, 1921, the only child of Edwin John Pratt and Viola Leone Whitney Pratt.
 At the age of 4, Claire contracted polio and subsequently developed osteomyelitis, an inflammatory disease of the bone that afflicted her for the rest of her life.
 She died in Toronto, Ontario on April 5, 1995.

 She also studied art at the Doon School of Art, Toronto and at the Boston Museum of Fine Art.
 She preferred working with woodcuts and her work was exhibited at shows across Canada and Europe.
 Later, she began writing poetry, and her poems were published in various poetry magazines in Canada and the United States.
 In 1965, she published Haiku.
 Her interest in genealogy was responsible for her travels to England, Newfoundland, and New Zealand, and in 1971, she published Silent Ancestors.
 Her other published works include Music of Oberon (1975) and Black Heather (1980).
 Near the end of her life she completed work on editing her mother’s writings, Viola Whitney Pratt: Papers and Speeches (1990) and Viola Pratt: A Testament of Love (1990), a diary her mother kept of Claire’s life.
 Pratt belonged to several organizations, including: Amnesty International, World Federalists, and the Professional Booksellers Association where she held the position of President from 1957 to 1958.

-The fonds contains documents of Claire Pratt’s father and mother, which she inherited after their deaths, and were donated with her collection.
+The fonds contains documents related to Claire Pratt’s father and mother, which she inherited after their deaths, and were donated with her collection.

 Title based on contents of the fonds.